1800 819 817 Need help? Call the Victims of Crime Helpline

 Getting information about your court case

-You can follow the progress of a case by contacting the police for the details, or by contacting the court directly.
+You can follow the progress of a case by contacting the police, or by contacting the court directly.

 Summons and subpoenas